roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

     - Some of the teams didn't followed the requirements.
     - Eg. Flying birds had many issues like, large count of flocking birds, cartoon, non-bird
     - Most of the small quadropter are big size then 1 ft.
+- Data/annotation cleaning: Team reviewed the mis-classification images and manually reviewed/updated the annotation.
+- One Cycle policy learning in two stages gave us state of art accuracies considering still annotation errors are present
+- Deployment challenges with torch version in colab and AWS.
+    - Recently colab upgrated torch to version 1.6 and if we zip it, it create totak package size of 167mb (>150mb)
+    - Need to keep version same in colab

 ## 2. Steps (Developer Section)